michael2012z/BitBible/markdown/KJV/files/2Chr.md

 13. If I shut up heaven that there be no rain, or if I command the locusts to devour the land, or if I send pestilence among my people;

-14. If my people, which are called by my name, shall humble themselves, and pray, and seek my face, and turn from their wicked ways; then will I hear from heaven, and will forgive their sin, and will heal their land.which…: Heb. upon whom my name is called
+14. If my people, which are called by my name, shall humble themselves, and pray, and seek my face, and turn from their wicked ways; then will I hear from heaven, and will forgive their sin, and will heal their land.

-15. Now mine eyes shall be open, and mine ears attent unto the prayer that is made in this place.unto…: Heb. to the prayer of this place
+15. Now mine eyes shall be open, and mine ears attent unto the prayer that is made in this place.

 16. For now have I chosen and sanctified this house, that my name may be there for ever: and mine eyes and mine heart shall be there perpetually.

 17. And as for thee, if thou wilt walk before me, as David thy father walked, and do according to all that I have commanded thee, and shalt observe my statutes and my judgments;

-18. Then will I stablish the throne of thy kingdom, according as I have covenanted with David thy father, saying, There shall not fail thee a man to be ruler in Israel.There…: Heb.
-There shall not be cut off to thee
+18. Then will I stablish the throne of thy kingdom, according as I have covenanted with David thy father, saying, There shall not fail thee a man to be ruler in Israel.

 19. But if ye turn away, and forsake my statutes and my commandments, which I have set before you, and shall go and serve other gods, and worship them;